 Version Date: 12/2011 This document lists typical effective whole body radiation doses from common medical imaging procedures, including their related increase in lifetime cancer risk and the period of natural background radiation that delivers the equivalent radiation dose.

-Version Date: 06/28/2016 Required for a new study and continuing review if a research study involves sample banking.
+Version Date: 12/19/2019 Required for a new study and continuing review submissions if a research study involves sample banking for future unspecified research.
 A separate optional sample banking informed consent form (ICF) must also be submitted with Form 6.

-Version Date: 02/11/2019 Required for any new study submitted for exemption.
-Can be submitted for medical record/chart/specimen review studies.
-If completed thoroughly, Request for Exemption is designed to eliminate the need for a separate protocol, ICF, and HIPAA documentation
+Version Date: 12/10/2019 Required for any new study submitted for exemption.
+Can be submitted for exempt studies and uploaded as the protocol for those through eIRB.
+If completed thoroughly, this form is designed to eliminate the need for a separate protocol.